 While this statute of limitations applies to the majority of personal injury claims, it does not apply to all personal injury claims.
 Lawsuits that seek compensation for injuries that are the result of medical malpractice are covered by another statute of limitations.
 And personal injury claims against the government follow special time limit rules.

 If the statute of limitations has passed, the injured party is generally prohibited from filing a personal injury claim.
 The consequence of this is that the individual who was harmed has then lost the opportunity to recover any damages from the injury they sustained.

 Injured in an accident due to negligence?
 Get the compensation you deserve

 In the aftermath of an accident, your focus is on your recovery and it is easy to lose sight of how much time has passed since you suffered harm.
 The statute of limitations is a critical deadline that must be heeded in order to recover any compensation for your injuries.
 Let us help.
 At Ged Lawyers, LLP, our accident attorneys have extensive experience navigating Florida’s personal injury laws, with a track record of successfully recovering just compensation for our clients.
 We are available to answer your questions, explain the personal injury claims process, and discuss your options.
-Contact our office at 844-443-3529 or online to schedule a confidential consultation to discuss your situation.
+Contact our office at 844-443-3529 or online to schedule a free case review to discuss your situation.